bit-bandit/toiletpaper/readme.md

 #### `toiletpaper.outDir = '...'`

-Where markdown files will be outputted.
+Where rendered pages will be outputted.

 ### Optional